 The course sits on enough property that it looks like there's room for more holes.
 We'll see how the Elks club receives the first 9 and if they're willing to expand :)

 Before and/or after your round, take a minute to look to the southeast and enjoy the view towards the river.
 It is quite pleasant.
 The park is in a little pocket of nothing near the river, so the environment is almost peaceful.

 I will second the motion that this course is FAR superior to the 9 in Arnold (which perpetually floods anyway).
-If you get done with Jefferson Barracks and fancy some more golf, this course is not even 10 minutes away from JB, vs 15 or 20 minutes to Arnold.
+If you get done with Jefferson Barracks and fancy some more golf, this course is not even 10 minutes away from JB, vs. 20 minutes to Arnold.